FREE SHIPPING on orders over $75 International: over $250

 Well, first off, perhaps we should clarify what the term “infusion-enduring tea” encompasses.
 In short, it’s a tea that, throughout multiple infusions of the same tea leaves, won’t lose much of its taste or aroma.
 On the contrary, the smell and taste will change and evolve.
 Often times becoming more interesting with each infusion.

-To compare, let’s take an artificially flavored tea or a cheap big-brand black tea.
-If we were to brew something like this, at first, we might get a cup of very intense liquor (sometimes too intense for good taste).
+For comparison, let’s take an artificially flavored tea or a cheap, big-brand black tea.
+If we were to brew something like this, at first we might get a cup of very intense liquor (sometimes too intense to taste good).
 However, once we brew this same tea a second time, we’ll immediately notice that the advertised “strawberries and cream” aroma is all but lost, and the taste is… bland.

 Having an infusion-enduring tea means that the tea leaves are very rich in natural oils and other properties responsible for the brew’s overall taste and aroma.

-Every tea will naturally have a different endurance to infusions based on many features.
+Every tea will naturally have a different endurance to infusions based on many factors.
 It’s not fair to judge its quality by the infusion count alone.
-On the contrary, we should consider many factors like the appearances of the leaves, the aroma, the color of the liquor, and of course, the taste.
+On the contrary, we should consider many factors, such as the appearance of the leaves, the aroma, the color of the liquor, and, of course, the taste.
 However, when we compare different teas within the same tea type, for example, two different grades of Ya Shi Xiang Dan Cong Oolong, the one with the higher brew count will usually take the cake.

 gong fu tea